 Advertisements actively encourage children to seek happiness and esteem through consumption.
-The pervasive message that the endless barrage of advertising and marketing sends is that all problems can be solved and discontent banished by buying things, and that it is cool to be wealthy or want to be wealthy and those who live modestly or shop at childdiscount stores are “losers”.
+The pervasive message that the endless barrage of advertising and marketing sends is that all problems can be solved and discontent banished by buying things, and that it is cool to be wealthy or want to be wealthy and those who live modestly or shop at discount stores are “losers”.
 Advertisements encourage children to be impulsive and hedonistic.

 The process is so insidious that by the time a child gains the language and capacity to grasp what is occurring, his or her attention patterns, preferences, memories and aspirations cannot be neatly separated from the images and poetics of corporate strategy.